MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

    Enter Azure subscription details
    :::image type="content" source="media/pay-as-you-go-powerapps-connect-subscription.png" alt-text="Select Connect subscription":::

 4. Once an Azure subscription is successfully linked to your environment, you will land back on the app settings page and will see the following experience.
-Check out Step 6 above to see how to view the Power Platform resource in Azure.

    :::image type="content" source="media/pay-as-you-go-powerapps-app-settings.png" alt-text="Select Connect subscription":::